-The first formation meeting of the Sacramento County Horsemen's Association (SCHA) was held January 19, 1942 at Clunie Clubhouse with Judge James McDonnell presiding.
-Nearly 200 equestrians attended.
-The organization was confirmed and officers elected.
-The first president was LeRoy J. Miller.
-By July of 1942, the club had more than 500 on the roster, and by 1945 there were about 700.
-The association continued to meet at Clunie Clubhouse, the Coca Cola Bottling plant, and various places around town.
+The first formation meeting of the Sacramento County Horsemen's Association (SCHA) was held January 19, 1942.
+By July of that year, the club had more than 500 on the roster, and by 1945 there were about 700.

 As other riding clubs and stables have given way to suburban development, the Sacramento Horsemen's Association (SHA) remains an anchor to the area's still-thriving equestrian sport institution.

-You can call us "Sac Horsemen's", "SHA" or "FSHA".
-We invite you to join us in building a bright future for the last public Equestrian Park in Sacramento County.
+You can call us "Sac Horsemen", "SHA" or "FSHA".
+We invite you to join us in passing along the passion for a bright future of the last public Equestrian Park in the City of Sacramento.